marcocappa/log-app/README.md

 This Log App was bootstrapped with Create React App using the typescript template.

-## Available Scripts

-From the basic create react app the usual script:

-### `yarn start`

-Runs the app in the development mode.

-### `yarn test`

-Launches the test runner in the interactive watch mode.

-### `yarn build`

-Builds the app for production to the `build` folder.

-### `yarn eject`

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-and added some script:

-### `yarn lint`

-Added and configured linter

-### `yarn prepare`

-Added script to use husky and set up pre-commit command to run linter

 ## Log App functionality

 The user can select a ".log" file containing on each lines urls and ips: